Today we share another episode of our NYC Hush Hush Tips, interviewing the powerful fashion entrepreneur, Natalie Klein.

 “I love Freemans.
 Even though it’s becoming more and more well known, the experience of walking into this suspicious alley it always thrilling.
 The food is great, as is the crowd!”

-And, we also love Freemans!
+And, we also love Freemans, and have featured them before!
 Along the alley you need to walk though to get to the restaurant, you’ll find a few great graffiti works on the brick walls.
 Perfect for that Instagram-photo-moment!

 At the very, very, very end, you’ll find this beyond charming turquoise blue, wooden door surrounded by countless vases with plants and flowers.